Here's how Rhinos maintained their 100 per cent pre-season record with a comeback win at Odsal

-Bradford Bulls 12 Leeds Rhinos 30: Successful return for Jack Walker and Liam Broadbent as youngsters impress
+Bradford Bulls 12 Leeds Rhinos 30: Successful return for Jack Walker and Liam Sutcliffe as youngsters impress

 The full-back, who has undergone surgery twice on a foot injury suffered 23 months ago, dipped a shoulder and got close to Bulls’ line a couple of times, almost created a try with a long pass and forced a drop out with an enthusiastic chase to nail a defender in-goal.